imazeenabulele/Active_Directory_Deployment/README.md

 <br /> <br />

 <p>
 In the previous section, we set client-1's DNS settings to use DC-1's private ip address.
-By doing this, the domain controller (current DNS server) can be located which is in the "mydomain.com" domain <br />
+By doing this, the domain controller (current DNS server) can be located which is in the "mydomain.com" domain <br /><br />
-Here we'll use the jane_admin details to login because the accont is a domain admin and has permissions to join the domain.
+Here we'll use the jane_admin details to login because the account is a domain admin and has permissions to join the domain.
 Once this is done, client-1 would retart
 </p>

 <p>